labanskoller/hackeriet_blog/_posts/2019-01-16-AES-math-fundamentals.md

 = g<sup>x-y</sup> = g<sup>(x-y) mod 255</sup> where g is one of the generators
 we talked about earlier.

+To take an example, 49 / 11 becomes 3<sup>47</sup> / 3<sup>104</sup> by looking
+up the numbers 49 and 11 in the logarithm table above.
+49 is 0x31 so row 4 column 2 which reads 0x2F or 47 in decimal.
+11 is 0x0b so row 1 column 12 which
+reads 0x68 which is 104 in decimal.

+3<sup>47</sup> / 3<sup>104</sup> becomes 3<sup>47 - 104 mod 255</sup> or
+3<sup>198</sup>.
+198 is 0xC6 so by looking in row 13 column 7 of the exponent
+table we find the value 0x07, which is the answer.

+0x07 could also be written as a polynom: x<sup>2</sup> + x + 1

 Or we could use the built in division support in Sage:

 ```python